tsunglung/ShinhuGasFee/README.md

 4. Search for "member" (for me only one itemes shows up, choose the first one)
 5. Go to "headers" -> "from data"
 6. copy the 1168 characters like "\wXXXXXXXXXXXX....=" in the field "\__VIEWSTATE:"  (mark with a mouse and copy to clipboard)
-7. copy the 8 characters like "\wXXXXXXXXXXXX....." in the field "\__VIEWSTATEGENERATOR:"  (mark with a mouse and copy to clipboard)
+7. copy the 8 characters like "1EA234B5" in the field "\__VIEWSTATEGENERATOR:"  (mark with a mouse and copy to clipboard)

 # Config